mick-schroeder/news.mickschroeder.com/src/md-pages/terms-privacy.ga.md

 ---
 title: Terms and Privacy Policy
-description: New Craic Terms of Use and Privacy Policy.
+description: News Shuffle Terms of Use and Privacy Policy.
 slug: 'terms-privacy'
 ---

 # Terms of Use

-Please read these Terms of Use carefully before using the New Craic website.
+Please read these Terms of Use carefully before using the News Shuffle website.

-By accessing or using the New Craic website, you agree to be bound by these Terms.
+By accessing or using the News Shuffle website, you agree to be bound by these Terms.
 If you do not agree with any part of these Terms, you must not use our website.

 ## Software License